AntonioMoralesPerez/tetb/README.md

 ## Installation

-Install by navigating to the working directory and run
+Remember to clone the repository before installing by navigating to the working directory and running

 ````
 pip install .